 - Your glasses keep sliding down your face: Your frames might be too narrow for your face, or they might be too loose overall.

 - The temples are digging in behind your ears: Your glasses are too tight or the temples need adjusting.
 We always recommend taking your frames to an optician for a professional adjustment.
-(We adjust Warby Parker frames for free at our office locations.)
+(We adjust Warby Parker frames for free at our retail locations.)
 If you must adjust your glasses at home, do it with the utmost care.

 - Your glasses irritate your nose or leave red marks on your skin: Your frames are likely too tight.
 If everything else feels great, you might consider looking at frames with adjustable nosepads as an alternative to the uncomfortable ones.